Pennsylvania Annulment and Prohibited Marriage Laws

 The regulation of marriage happens at the state level, with laws prohibiting certain types of marriage and determining when a marriage may be annulled (or invalidated).
 Under Pennsylvania annulment and prohibited marriage laws, grounds for annulment include the presence of an undissolved previous marriage and mental incompetence, among others.
 Also, Pennsylvania law prohibits marriage between members of the same sex.

-The main provisions of Pennsylvania's annulment and prohibited marriage laws are listed in the table below.
+The main provisions of Pennsylvania's annulment and prohibited marriage laws are listed in the table below, while a brief discussion follows.
 See FindLaw's Marriage Law section for related articles.

 |Code Section||Tit.
 23 §§1304, 1704, 3304-3305, 5102|